-- 1. Analysis and improvement of the regulatory framework of the non-financial sector (DNFBPs).
-Regulatory gaps analysis was performed and an improvement in the regulatory framework and supervision of DNFBPs was proposed. - 2.
-Analysis and improvement of the AML / CFT regulatory framework.
-It proposed new legislation to unify the old AML / CFT laws, improving legal quality of the regulatory framework.

-- 3. Strengthening of the technological capacity of the country's institutions to generate statistics.
-Technology platforms of the institutions studied were diagnosed in their ability to gather statistical information, and a platform is proposed to close the identified gap. - 4.
-Development of a platform for the exchange of statistical information (TBD).
-Develop the previously proposed technological platform. - Honduras: Support for the implementation of ENR, as specified by the R1 Standard. - México: Support for the implementation of ENR, as specified by the R1 Standard.
+- 1. Analysis and improvement of the ALA/CFT regulatory framework.
+Working on the proposal of a new legislation that unifies the old legislations LA and FT, improving the legal quality of the normative framework. - 2.
+Strengthening the technological capability of the country's institutions for the generation of statistics.
+The technological platforms of the studied institutions were diagnosed in their ability to raise to statistical information, and a platform was proposed to close the identified gap. - 3.
+Development of an exchange platform of statistic information (in definition).

+Development of the earlier proposed technological platform.

+- Honduras: Support for the implementation of ENR, as specified by the R1 Standard. - México: Support for the implementation of ENR, as specified by the R1 Standard.